The Power of Stories

 “Storytelling is the most powerful way to put ideas into the world.” ― Robert McKee

 Many of the most popular stories include combat or martial arts as a means of righting wrongs.
-Here are some favorites that fit this criteria:
+Here are are a few that fit this criteria:

 • The Avengers & pretty much every superhero comic or movie